 “Not again Shawn.
 I promised you already that today would not end without you seeing Shirley.
 Are you questioning my integrity?”

 Shawn just stared at me a little confused, and I couldn’t help but wonder why I was addressing him like he was an adult.
 I was just as confused as he was, maybe even more.
 How was I really planning to pull off this promise?
 I had no idea, and time wasn’t even trying to be kind to me.
-I phoned Chyoma again, hoping she would pick and somehow tell me she was not with her phone all this time that I had been calling.
+I phoned Chyoma again, hoping she would pick and somehow tell me she was not on her phone all this time that I had been calling.
 Her phone kept ringing, but she would not pick the call because she perceived that Akin might be persnickety, especially if he knew I was the one she was talking with, so she didn’t want to ruin the dinner.
-I kept thinking as the secondhand of the clock kept ticking.
+I kept thinking as the second hand of the clock kept ticking.

 “Shawn, I have called your mother several times already, and she is not picking her calls.
 I think she is very busy at the moment, and she would call us back when she is less busy.
 You know your mother is an international journalist and her story is the hottest piece of news trending at the moment.
 So…” I just kept on talking, and then for another moment, I realized that I was being more defensive than I should be.
 “I’m sorry Shawn, what did you want to say to me?”